 Solo female travel in Uzbekistan may sound pretty adventurous and daring.
 Actually, when you touch down in the country, you will realise that the pearl of Central Asia is not quite as off-the-beaten-path as you thought.

-As you explore the sights and cities of Uzbekistan, you will note that you share them with dozens of people on organised tours – mostly older citizens from America, the UK, and Western Europe.
+As you explore the sights and cities of Uzbekistan, you will note that you sometimes share them with dozens of people on organised tours.
+These are mostly older citizens from America, the UK, and Western Europe.

-Though this may seem annoying sometimes when you just want to take some good photos without 10,856 people loitering in the back of them, it is reassuring in some ways as you never feel isolated or alone in a remote place.
+This may seem annoying sometimes when you just want to take some good photos without 10,856 people loitering in the back of them.
+However, it is reassuring in some ways as you never feel isolated or alone in a remote place.

 The Independent Travel Scene in Uzbekistan

 Package tour groups aside though, word about Uzbekistan has not yet got out to the independent travel/ backpacking community.
-I met only a small handful of fellow backpackers in Uzbekistan so I would say that you need to be someone who is self-aware and okay with their own company before you head off to Uzbekistan.
+You do not see many backpackers in Uzbekistan.
+As such, you need to be someone who is self-aware and okay with their own company before you head off to Uzbekistan.

-Uzbekistan is definitely not comparable to a well-trodden route like Southeast Asia, so you may find that you will spend days travelling without encountering others.
-In this way, Uzbekistan is a great travel experience if you want to push yourself out of your comfort zone.
+Uzbekistan is definitely not comparable to a well-trodden route like Southeast Asia.
+You may find that you will spend days travelling without encountering others.
+In this way, solo female travel in Uzbekistan is a great travel experience if you want to push yourself out of your comfort zone.

 Advice for Meeting Travellers and Locals

-Couchsurfing is emerging in Tashkent, and I met some lovely people through the hangouts and events on this app – both locals and fellow travellers.
+Couchsurfing is emerging in Tashkent.
 You will find a lot of locals here that are eager to improve their English and excited to show travellers around.

 Uzbekistan is a very safe country.
 At one point, Uzbekistan was listed as being one of the safest countries in the world due to its low crime rates!

-A lot of travel resources about Uzbekistan warn you to give the police a wide berth and make mention of corrupt cops expecting bribes from tourists or giving them false charges for accessing free buildings, etc. I didn’t really have any negative experiences like this.
+A lot of travel resources about Uzbekistan warn you to give the police a wide berth.
+Guidebooks make mention of corrupt cops expecting bribes from tourists or giving them false charges for accessing free buildings, etc.

 Safety as a Solo Woman Traveller in Uzbekistan